 Abstract

 Hypertension is the strongest, modifiable risk factor for cardiovascular disease.
 Primary aldosteronism (PA) comprises approximately 5% of hypertension.
 It is a treatable disorder, but is identified in fewer than 10% of affected patients.
 Moreover, in those patients, it is not found until after a median of 10 years of poorly controlled blood pressure.
 We propose to develop systematic, automated electronic health record (EHR)-based screening tools to improve the detection and management of PA.
 First, we will build algorithms using blood pressure, medication, laboratory, and diagnosis code data to identify UPHS patients who meet PA screening guidelines.
-By comparing and contrasting historical clinical data in flagged patients to that of patients with known PA or screened for PA, we will refine our algorithm to identify patients with undiagnosed PA.
+By comparing and contrasting historical clinical data in these patients to that of patients with known PA or screened for PA, we will refine our algorithm to specifically identify patients with undiagnosed PA.
 To validate the resulting method and verify the burden of PA under-diagnosis, in a subset of flagged patients, we will use BioBank specimens to perform diagnostic blood aldosterone concentration and renin activity tests.
 Finally, we will implement the derived method as clinical decision support that recommends to primary care providers that they evaluate flagged patients for PA.
 The success of this approach will be assessed, as part of a staggered implementation phase, by comparing time to blood pressure control in flagged patients between trial and control sites.

 Mission and Specific Aims